WordPress/openverse/documentation/catalog/guides/dag_testing.md

 describes how to run or test out these DAGs locally during development.

-Additionally, it is worth noting that not all DAGs can be run locally in development as some of them require API keys from the provider.
+Additionally, it is worth noting that not all DAGs can be run locally in development right away as some of them require API keys from the provider.
 However, some other DAGs like the ones for SMK or Finnish Museums can be run locally without any additional keys.
+In order to run some DAGs locally, you might need to get the API keys from the provider and add them to the `catalog/.env` file.

 ## Getting started